7505-coder/Hospital-Triage-System-DSA-/README.md

 Hospital-Triage-System

-# Hospital Triage & Appointment System (DSA Capstone Assignment)
+# Hospital Triage & Appointment System

 This repository contains a single-file Java implementation of the Hospital Appointment & Triage System required for the Data Structures capstone assignment.